 Increased Preservice Clinical Experience

-Before an alternate route teacher can assume responsibilities as a teacher of record, you must ensure that they possess a 50-Hour Pre-service Certificate.
+Before an alternate route teacher can assume responsibilities as a teacher of record, you must ensure that they have completed a 50-Hour Pre-Service Course and possess a Verification of Program Completion (VOPC).
 This is a welcome change to the certification process given that greater familiarity with the classroom and students is better for new teachers.
 In the past, alternate route teaching candidates were only required to conduct a 4-hour observation in a classroom matching their targeted subject or grade-level.
 Now this experience is augmented based on expectations for Pre-service candidates to acquire clinical hours by tutoring, working in camps and enrichment programs, or in some instances, teaching guest lessons in real classrooms, where districts can accommodate such requests.

 Longer Provisional Teaching Period